sxslabjhu/CTRL/README.md

 The general flow of building and applying a CTRL system for 3D cell reconstruction and single-cell volume measurement goes as follows:

-* **1. Microdevice fabrication:** *Detailes can be found in the upcoming publication.* Please refer to our previous publication on cell volume[YAP and TAZ regulate cell volume](http://jcb.rupress.org/content/218/10/3472)
+* **1. Microdevice fabrication:** *Detailes can be found in the upcoming publication.* Please refer to our previous publication on cell volume - [YAP and TAZ regulate cell volume](http://jcb.rupress.org/content/218/10/3472)

-* **2. Fluorescence Exclusion method (FXm) experiment:** *Detailes can be found in the upcoming publication.* Please refer to our previous publication on cell volume[YAP and TAZ regulate cell volume](http://jcb.rupress.org/content/218/10/3472)
+* **2. Fluorescence Exclusion method (FXm) experiment:** *Detailes can be found in the upcoming publication.* Please refer to our previous publication on cell volume - [YAP and TAZ regulate cell volume](http://jcb.rupress.org/content/218/10/3472)

 * **3. DIC and fluorescence image acquisition:** *Detailes can be found in the upcoming publication.*